The Double Distress

 The Double Distress: A Tragedy is a 1701 play by the English writer Mary Pix.
 Despite its title, it is a comedy.

 Plot

 The play takes place amidst conflict between the Persians and the Medes.
 Leamira is the daughter of the Persian king, Darius.
 Her father commands her to marry Tygranes (Prince of the Medes), but she loves the Persian general Cleomedon.

-At the end of the play, it is revealed that Cleomedon is actually the son of Astiages, King of the Medes.
+At the end of the play, it is revealed that Cleomedon is actually the son of Astyages, King of the Medes.
 Leamira and Cleomedon are therefore free to marry.

 Original cast

 The original Lincoln's Inn Fields cast included John Bowman as Darius, Barton Booth as Cleomeden, John Verbruggen as Cyraxes, Benjamin Husband as Tyranges, Elizabeth Barry as Leamires and Anne Bracegirdle as Cytheria.